cyclopticnerve/PyPlate/README.md

 ## Notes
-If you have any sort of spellchecker in your IDE, *FOR GOD'S SAKE TURN IT OFF!* or at least blacklist me.
+If you have any sort of spellchecker in your IDE, *FOR GOD'S SAKE TURN IT OFF!*
 It would brick a fucking quantum computer.
+On the other hand, I'm about to use an Oxford comma, so \\/ jog on.

 If you make any changes to this template to better suit your own style/setup, please let me know or send a pull request.
 I will take a look and see if I can